massimo-zaniboni/asterisell-v5/doc/website/FAQ.rst

 Docker
 ------

-How Updating the SSL Certificates of an Instance
+How updating the SSL certificates of an instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Change the configurations in ``fabric_data/asterisell_instances.py``, and then ``fab restart:INSTANCE``.

-How Removing an Instance Completely
+How removing an instance completely
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::